Home

 The Last Light of the Sun by Guy Gavriel Kay; historical fantasy set in a slightly alternate world (King Alfred is Aeldred and the Vikings are Erlings), this is an adventure which is is quite recognizably about a young Viking who becomes part of King Alfred’s company.
 More info

 Paths of Exile by Carla Nayland; about Saxon kings in the aftermath of the seventh century wars between Bernicia and Deira, 200 years before Alfred.
-More info
+See review or more info at Powell's Books

 Nonfiction about Alfred the Great: